burakbakierdogan/libft/README.md

 Use make command to create the library named libft.a file.
 Make bonus for bonus functions.
 This is my own C library.
 I recoded variety of functions from unistd, stdio, string and stdlib libraries.
 They work as the original functions.
 I will use this library throughout the 42 Curcus.

-Here is a brief description of each of the functions you listed:
+Here is a brief description of each of the functions listed:

 ft_calloc: This function allocates memory for an array of nmemb elements of size bytes each and initializes all the bytes in the allocated memory to zero.
 It returns a pointer to the allocated memory, or NULL if the request for memory fails.